StoicLD/mygit/readme.txt

 it has been modifie
 <<<<<<< HEAD
-this is a new line of dev branch
+this is a new line of dev branch this is a new line if feature1 branch
 =======
 this is a new line of dev branch this is a new line if feature1 branch